London: Tertiary education

-London is a major global centre of higher education teaching and research and has the largest concentration of higher education institutes in Europe.
+London is a major global centre of higher education, teaching and research and has the largest concentration of higher education institutes in Europe.
 According to the QS World University Rankings 2015/16, London has the greatest concentration of top class universities in the world and its international student population of around 110,000 is larger than any other city in the world.
 A 2014 PricewaterhouseCoopers report termed London the global capital of higher education.

 A number of world-leading education institutions are based in London.
 In the 2022 QS World University Rankings, Imperial College London is ranked No. 6 in the world, University College London (UCL) is ranked 8th, and King's College London (KCL) is ranked 37th.
 All are regularly ranked highly, with Imperial College being the UK's leading university in the Research Excellence Framework ranking 2021.
-The London School of Economics has been described as the world's leading social science institution for both teaching and research.
+The London School of Economics (LSE) has been described as the world's leading social science institution for both teaching and research.
 The London Business School is considered one of the world's leading business schools and in 2015 its MBA programme was ranked second-best in the world by the Financial Times.
 The city is also home to three of the world's top ten performing arts schools (as ranked by the 2020 QS World University Rankings): the Royal College of Music (ranking 2nd in the world), the Royal Academy of Music (ranking 4th) and the Guildhall School of Music and Drama (ranking 6th).